 If you can't decide between two age ratings, or if your app has content that is suitable for different age groups, choose the strictest age requirement.
 For example, if you have an app with content that is appropriate for audiences who are 12 years old or older, but it uses an account on a service that requires members be 16 years old or older, your Windows Store age rating would be 16+.

 If you obtain an age rating for your app from a ratings board, you must select the Windows Store age rating that corresponds to that rating.

 Some countries and regions require that you rate your app through a ratings board, particularly if it is a game.
 (Note that the app’s purpose, rather than its listing category in the Windows Store, determines whether it is a game for this requirement.)

-Important To use an age rating from a ratings board, you must include a game definition file (GDF) in your app package.
+Important To use an age rating from a ratings board, you must upload an XML-formatted data file called a game definition file (GDF).
 For more info about the GDF syntax and tools, see Creating a GDF file and Obtaining a game rating certificate.

 Here are the rating boards supported by the Windows Store.